magickaiyang/csd-blog/website/content/2024/contiguitas.md

 The second challenge is to decide when and how much to resize.
 Contiguitas introduces the concept of per-region memory pressure and extends Pressure Stall Information (PSI) [6] to track time wasted due to lack of free memory in the movable and unmovable region separately, which is then used to calculate the expansion/shrinking amount influenced by tunable parameters.

-### Challenge 3: Making Resizing Cheap
+### Challenge 3: Making Resizing Possible and Cheap

 The third challenge is to ease resizing and reduce data movement.
 Contiguitas introduces a bias to prefer physical pages further away from the region border.
 Some unmovable allocations that are inherently long lived, e.g., kernel code pages, are safely placed by Contiguitas early on, at the end of the unmovable region that is farthest from the movable region.
 On the other hand, pages that are initially in the movable region and later on migrated to the unmovable region often exhibit short lifetimes.
-In general, Contiguitas prefers allocating pages away from the region border as long as sufficient free space is available.
+In general, Contiguitas prefers allocating pages away from the region border as long as sufficient free space is available to avoid unmovable pages blocking resizing and to reduce the amount of data movement needed for resizing.
-This approach increases the chance that resizing will be successful and need little data movement.
+Furthermore, for the unlikely case of unmovable pages blocking the reduction in size of the unmovable region, the hardware migration mechanism of Contiguitas can be utilized to move such pages away.

-## Hardware Migration of Unmovables
+## Hardware Migration of Unmovable Pages

 The second design principle guiding
 Contiguitas is to drastically reduce the amount of unmovable allocations by turning them into movable ones.